jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Names:**
     *   **Male:** Azong, Taiguda, Tiyun, Gozing, Yongtin, Gaiti
     *   **Female:** Bumjer, Erbutai, Jerdeni, Umbani, Erjer, Jerutai
+    *   **Second names:** Although clan identity is very important in Dark Elf culture, there is no formal system of surnames.
+The inconsistent use of bynames are common.

 ### Wood Elves

 ![Wood Elf portrait](WOODELF.png "Wood Elf portrait")

 *   **Physical Description:** Wood Elves are short and slender, with olive-toned to brown skin.
+*   **Lifespan:** Wood Elves reach adulthood at 22 years, middle age at 44 years, elderhood at 66 years, and usually die by 88 years.
+They can live up to 121 years.
 *   **Homeland:** They hail from the mountainous forests of Westerwood.
 *   **Culture:** Wood Elven culture values ecological spirituality, resourcefulness, and a strong hunting tradition.
 *   **Disposition:** Having historically suffered under High Elf domination, Wood Elves see the Empire as a stabilizing buffer preserving their autonomy.
 However, there are secret factions in Westerwood who side with High Elven revivalists.